 - Increased irritability and depression

 - Erratic behavior and sleeping patterns

 Crack cocaine addiction treatment can be costly, but so is your habit!
 It would be much wiser to take the money you are already spending and invest in your future.
-There is also insurance help, we can help you understand your benefits as they relate to rehab.
-Our services our free and your information is confidential.
+There is also insurance help; we can help you understand your benefits as they relate to rehab.
+Our services are free, and your information is confidential.

 If you are tired of living the day-to-day struggle of addiction, then the first step would be to give us a call.
 We want to know about you and your addiction so we can better understand your specific needs.
 We can do this for you absolutely free!
 Call us today, and let us start a conversation about ending your crack cocaine addiction.